 If you're interested in learning how to play Dobro (aka resonator guitar), one of the first things you should learn is some basic Dobro tuning.
-In this sample Dobro lesson from the School of Dobro with Andy Hall, Andy shows you how to tune your Dobro.
+In this sample Dobro lesson from the Online School of Dobro with Andy Hall, Andy shows you how to tune your Dobro like a pro.

 From low to high notes, the standard tuning for Dobro in bluegrass music is: G, B, D, G, B, D. For anyone that plays guitar, it's the same tuning for an Open G Chord.